Zer0JellyHub/Jellyfin-device-manager/README.md

 # 🖥️ Jellyfin Device Manager

-!!It works but still in improving!!
+!!
+It works but still in improving !!

 A custom JavaScript plugin for Jellyfin that adds a device management panel to the admin sidebar — with approval workflow, auto-blocking, grouping, and a "Waiting for Approval" screen for unauthorized devices.